Renal cell carcinomaRenal cancer; Kidney cancer; Hypernephroma; Adenocarcinoma of renal cells; Cancer - kidney

 - Blood chemistry

 - Intravenous pyelogram (IVP)

 The following tests may be done to see if the cancer has spread:

 Surgery to remove of all or part of the kidney (nephrectomy) is recommended.
 This may include removing the bladder, surrounding tissues, or lymph nodes.
 A cure is unlikely unless all of the cancer is removed with surgery.

 Chemotherapy is generally not effective for treating kidney cancer.
-However, the drug interleukin-2 (IL-2) may help some patients.
-It is a very powerful drug that can have severe side effects.
+Themedicine interleukin-2 (IL-2) may help some patients.
+Other medicines may be usedto treat kidney cancer.
+Your doctor can tell you more.